-The "interface" command can be used together with "Loop Detection", "QoS", "VLAN" and "Security" commands.
-For detailed usages, please refer to Loop Detection, QoS, VLAN and Security sections below.
+The "interface" command can be used together with other commands such as "QoS" and "VLAN".
+Please refer to the following sections for more detailed usages.

 2.5.2 No Command

 Most commands that you enter in Configuration mode can be negated using "no" command followed by the same or original command.
 The purpose of "no" command is to disable a function, remove a command, or set the setting back to the default value.
 In each sub-section below, the use of no command to fulfill different purposes will be introduced.